taulainet09/taulainet09/README.md

 # Victor Palomares

-**Red & Blue Team practitioner** • Bootcamp graduate leveling up through hands‑on labs • Ready for a junior role (NL / remote / hybrid)
+**Red & Blue Team** • Bootcamp graduate leveling up through hands‑on labs • Ready for a junior role (NL / remote / hybrid)

 > I break to learn, I defend to improve, and I document so others can ship securely. 🛡️